Nikolaus Ehlen: Family

-He had eight children (Maria, Ludwig, Ruth, Norbert, Elisabeth, Johannes, Genoveva (Veva) and Nikolaus) from his marriage to Maria Stummel.
+He had eight children (Maria, Ludwig, Ruth, Norbert, Elisabeth, Johannes, Genoveva (Veva) and Nikolaus) from his marriage to Maria Stummel; they also fostered two children.

-Political Positions
+Political positions

-His older friend and mentor Ernst Thrasolt introduced Ehlen to the ideas of the catholic youth movement, which formed shortly before WW I, parallel to the already existing groups of the Wandervogel.
+His older friend and mentor Ernst Thrasolt introduced Ehlen to the ideas of the Catholic youth movement, which formed shortly before WW I, parallel to the already existing groups of the Wandervogel.
 Ehlen distinguished himself with lasting effect in this young movement.
 His maxims were based on the Lebensreform (German reform movement which criticised the industrialisation and wanted to go "back to nature") and the sermon on the mount as well as on closeness to nature and an attachment to his home-country.

 Under the influence of Tharsolt, he found his way to the Friedensbund Deutscher Katholiken (German Catholic Peace League), and was also a member of the Internationaler Versöhnungsbund (International Fellowship of Reconciliation, IFOR).
-At first, he was also a member of the Zentrumspartei (German Centre Party, catholic party in the empire and the Weimar republic), but was expelled later.
+At first, he was also a member of the Zentrumspartei (German Centre Party, Catholic party in the empire and the Weimar republic), but was expelled later.
 He was the leading candidate for the radically pacifist Christlich-Soziale Reichspartei in the Reichstag election of 1928.
 The 11.000 votes he got were however not sufficient for a seat in the parliament.

 Because of his pacifist attitude which aimed at the reconciliation of nations, he was taunted, detained and banned from writing by the Nazis.

 In 1933, he was detained for a short period, and signed a declaration to drop the pacifist outlook of the journal Lotsenrufe he published (in 1939, it was completely banned by the Nazis), but remained unbroken, which can be seen from his speech for the defence, which was posthumously published in fragments.

 From World War II, he returned as a lieutenant of the artillery.

+Ehlen supported the Hemberg Settlement and co-founded the Stübbeken Settlement in Letmathe.

 He became important as a pioneer of the Selbsthilfe-Siedlungsbau.
-Thousands of workers, organised in his Ring Deutscher Siedler (RDS), owe him their family-friendly home on their own parcel of land.
+Thousands of workers, organised in his Ring Deutscher Siedler (1961), owe him their family-friendly home on their own parcel of land.
 State and church recognised his merits.
 After his death in Velbert on 16 October 1965, then-Wohnungsbauminster (minister for housing) Paul Lücke commemorated his influence on western German housing politics in the post-war period.